ClaudS2006/Fitness-by-Claud_S/README.md

 Prerequisites:

+Get your API-key from Spoonacular by registering for a free account.
 Basic JavaScript knowledge (especially working with fetch(), promises, and async/await) HTML & CSS (to structure and style the page)
 A code editor (e.g., VS Code)